Singapore to accelerate COVID-19 vaccination programme, increasing daily doses by 70%

 READ: Singapore on track to increasing group sizes for 'higher-risk' settings in July, including for dining-in: Lawrence Wong

-As of Wednesday, Singapore has administered more than 5 million doses of the COVID-19 vaccine, said Mr Ong.
+Singapore has administered more than 5 million doses of the COVID-19 vaccine as of Wednesday, said Mr Ong.

 More than 3 million people, or about 53 per cent of the population, have received their first dose.
 Of these, two million, or 36 per cent of the population, have received their second dose and are fully vaccinated.